Consensys/quorum-examples/examples/5nodesRTGS/2-interacting-with-a-contract/readme.md

 5. Run `npm start`
 6. Open `index.html` and start playing

+It still has a lot of bugs and it is FAR from well written, however it is a good example of a javascript page interactiong with Quorum using private transactions.

 Thanks to https://github.com/facuspagnuolo/ethereum-spiking from where I copied almost all the code.